gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideA11y.md

   }
 </pre>

-<h4>Updating States During User Interaction</h4>
+#### Updating States During User Interaction

-<p>The <a href="/javadoc/latest/com/google/gwt/user/client/ui/CustomButton.html">CustomButton</a> widget has support for multiple button faces, giving developers more stylistic control.
+The [CustomButton](/javadoc/latest/com/google/gwt/user/client/ui/CustomButton.html) widget has support for multiple button faces, giving developers more stylistic control.
 Also, unlike the
-<a href="/javadoc/latest/com/google/gwt/user/client/ui/Button.html">Button</a> widget, a CustomButton can be toggleable, as is
-the case with the CustomButton subclass <a href="/javadoc/latest/com/google/gwt/user/client/ui/ToggleButton.html">ToggleButton</a>.
+[Button](/javadoc/latest/com/google/gwt/user/client/ui/Button.html) widget, a CustomButton can be toggleable, as is the case with the CustomButton subclass [ToggleButton](/javadoc/latest/com/google/gwt/user/client/ui/ToggleButton.html).
 Event handlers attached to the underlying DOM element update the button faces when the button is pressed.
-We need to toggle the ARIA state <tt>aria-pressed</tt> as shown below.</p>
+We need to toggle the ARIA state <tt>aria-pressed</tt> as shown below.

 <pre class="prettyprint">
   void toggleDown() {